 The long-standing DZD researcher Prof. Dr. med.
 Martin Heni has been awarded the 2022 Minkowski Prize for his exceptional research into the insulin-resistant brain and its impact on whole-body metabolism and body fat distribution.
 Current studies show that the brain plays a crucial role in the onset of type 2 diabetes and obesity.
 In his work, Heni was able to prove that fat distribution in the body and the impact of insulin depend on the insulin sensitivity of the brain, among other things.
 During his Minkowski Lecture “The insulin-resistant brain: impact on whole-body metabolism and body fat distribution” at the EASD Annual Meeting, he will present his research findings, among other things (September 22).

 Matthias Tschöp Awarded the EASD-Lilly Centennial Anniversary Prize

 Prof. Dr. med.
 Dr. h.c.
 Matthias Tschöp, Scientific Director of Helmholtz Center Munich and DZD researcher, is the recipient of the EASD-Lilly Centennial Anniversary Prize, which is being awarded for the first time in 2022.
 The prize recognizes the work of individual researchers who have made a significant contribution to the development of diabetes and obesity treatment and management.
 Poly-agonists mimic the effects of several types of hormones at the same time.
 In the USA, a dual-agonist drug has already been approved this year for the treatment of type 2 diabetes.
-On September 22, in his award lecture, he presented “Dual and triple gut horme co-agonist: from discovery to approval”.
+On September 22, in his award lecture, he will present “Dual and triple gut horme co-agonist: from discovery to approval”.

 Olga Ramich Awarded the Morgagni Prize